krishh-konar/everyday-automation/ipo-alert/README.md

 # Send IPO Alerts

-This script fetches subscription information from upcoming IPOs to be listed on NSE/BSE and sends alerts.
+This script fetches subscription information for upcoming IPOs to be listed on NSE/BSE and sends alerts.
 Uses data from [Investor Gain](https://www.investorgain.com/report/live-ipo-gmp/331/) and [Whapi](https://whapi.cloud/) to send whatsapp messages.

 ## Instructions